-subject to suitable analytic and algebraic constraints (in particular, \textit{ Chen's relation}, which describes the recentering $s\rightarrow \tilde{s}$ ) is then known as a (level-$n$) \textit{geometric rough path} \cite{Lyons98, LyonsQian02, Lyons07, FrizVictoir10}.
+subject to suitable analytic and algebraic constraints (in particular, \textit{Chen's relation}, which describes the recentering $s\rightarrow \tilde{s}$ ) is then known as a (level-$n$) \textit{geometric rough path}, introduced by \cite{Lyons98}.
+For the readers convenience we give some precise recalls, along the lines of Hairer--Kelly \cite{HairerKelly15}, in Section \ref{sec:GNG} below.
 Without assuming a chain-rule (think:\ It\^o), iterated integrals of the form $\int X^{i}X^{j}dX^{k}$ appear in the expansion, the resulting objects are then naturally indexed by trees, for example

-The collection of all such objects, again for sufficiently many trees, $ \left\vert \tau \right\vert =\#$nodes $\leq \left[ 1/\alpha \right] $ and subject to algebraic and analytic constraints, form what is known as a {\it branched rough path} \cite{Gubinelli10, HairerKelly15}; every geometric rough path can then be canonically viewed as a branched rough path.
-A basic result - known as the \textit{extension theorem} \cite{Lyons98, Gubinelli10} - asserts that all "higher" iterated integrals, $n$-fold with $n>\left[ 1/\alpha \right] $, are automatically well-defined, with validity of all algebraic and analytic constraints in the extended setting.\footnote{This entire ensemble of iterated integrals is called the {\it signature} or the {\it fully lifted rough path}.} Solving differential equations driven by such rough paths can then be achieved, following \cite{Gubinelli04}, see also \cite{FrizHairer14}, by formulating a fixed point problem in a space of controlled rough paths, essentially a (linear) space of good integrands for rough integration (mind that rough path spaces are, in contrast, fundamentally non-linear due to the afore-mentioned algebraic constraints).
+The collection of all such objects, again for sufficiently many trees, $\left\vert \tau \right\vert =\#$nodes $\leq \left[ 1/\alpha \right] $ and subject to algebraic and analytic constraints, form what is known as a {\it branched rough path} \cite{Gubinelli10, HairerKelly15}.
+Here again, we refer to Section \ref{sec:GNG} for a precise definition and further recalls.

+A basic result - known as the \textit{extension theorem} \cite{Lyons98, Gubinelli10} - asserts that all ``higher'' iterated integrals, $n$-fold with $n>\left[ 1/\alpha \right] $, are automatically well-defined, with validity of all algebraic and analytic constraints in the extended setting.\footnote{This entire ensemble of iterated integrals is called the {\it signature} or the {\it fully lifted rough path}.} Solving differential equations driven by such rough paths can then be achieved, following \cite{Gubinelli04}, see also \cite{FrizHairer14}, by formulating a fixed point problem in a space of controlled rough paths, essentially a (linear) space of good integrands for rough integration (mind that rough path spaces are, in contrast, fundamentally non-linear due to the afore-mentioned algebraic constraints).
 Given a rough differential equation (RDE) of the form